h3fang/AUR/readme.md

 - native build for performance
 - official repo package

-## python-deap-git
-- nothing special, it should be removed

-## python-vispy-git
-- nothing special, it should be removed

 ## qpdfview
 - move page number to the beginning of title
 - darker scroll handle color